-Students may choose program emphases (or a combination of them) in such areas as flight, maintenance, business, avionics, and engineering technology.
+Students may choose program emphases (or a combination of them) in such areas as flight, maintenance and business.

 Programs

 If any of the degree programs do not meet the needs of the student, an individualized major is available as described on the previous page.